-All staff are given regularly updated safeguarding training in line with advice from Barnet MASH (at least annually) by appropriate training providers in order to develop their understanding of the indicators of abuse and to know how to respond to a pupil who discloses abuse.
-This training also covers on-line safety.
+All staff are given regularly updated safeguarding training in line with KCSIE in order to develop their understanding of the indicators of abuse and to know how to respond to a pupil who discloses abuse.
 Where staff cannot read English, appropriate steps will be taken to ensure that they understanding key information and procedures to safeguard pupils.